English, , 449kb

 Since the onset of the global crisis, unemployment rate in France increased by 2.1 percentage points between December 2007 and May 2010, a milder increase compared to the OECD average (2.8 percentage points).

 The feature Key Employment Statistics allows cross-country comparisons on labour market indicators, outcomes, policies and institutions.

 Angel Gurría provides an overview of labour market conditions in OECD countries and explains why large fiscal deficits complicate the policy options even further.
 He also describes what governments should do to promote a job-rich recovery that benefits all workforce groups, including the most vulnerable.

 The meeting intends to bring together policymakers, researchers, and other experts who can contribute state-of-the-art evidence and experience to frame the issues surrounding increasing labour market inclusion for individuals with a mental health-related disability.

-OECD has launched a series of reports in 15 countries including New Zealand.
+OECD has launched a series of reports in 16 countries including Greece.
 Each report contains a survey of the main barriers to employment for young people, an assessment of the adequacy and effectiveness of existing measures to improve the transition from school to work.